 We have many more episodes concerning the topic of nutrition, running for weight loss, and diet on the Strength Running Podcast.

 What Does Running for Weight Loss Mean to You?

 Imagine waking up in the morning and being proud of what you see in the mirror.
 And during every run, you feel strong, powerful, and full of energy.

-Your recovery is fast and you feel ready for your next workout.
+Your recovery is fast and you feel both physically and mentally ready for your next workout.

 Sound like a pipe dream?
 I don’t think so.
 That’s my goal for you – to be at your healthy weight, to fuel right for all of your runs, and to feel great and perform at your best.

 To help you on this journey, I’ve partnered with a Registered Dietitian to create a free course on nutrition and weight loss for runners.
 Her name is Anne Mauney, MPH and she owns her own private practice in Washington, DC, and has worked extensively with endurance athletes.

 You can sign up here to get your first lesson.
 We’ve included many resources in the course: